paidy/interview/forex-mtl/README.md

 A _Forex service_ is a simple proxy that provides access to a [_One-Frame service_](https://hub.docker.com/r/paidyinc/one-frame) and to serve currency exchange rates.
 The _One-Frame_ have limitation on 1000 requests/day.
-As a work around this limit, the _Forex service_ fetching _One-Frame_ data in a loop with a timeout in between iterations and store them in internal cache, from where they read by downstream clients.
+As a workaround this limit, the _Forex service_ fetching _One-Frame_ data for all currency pairs at first API call and store them in cache.
+Next call will return cached data.
+After configured timeout cached data will be refreshed at the next call API.

 ### API